neondatabase/website/content/docs/guides/express.md

 ---
-title: Connect a Express application to Neon
+title: Connect an Express application to Neon
 subtitle: Set up a Neon project in seconds and connect from an Express application
 enableTableOfContents: true
 updatedOn: '2024-06-01T15:20:54.286Z'